robjporter/pulumi-intersight-native/sdk/python/README.md

 1. Click "Use this template".
 1. Set the following options:
    * Owner: pulumi
-   * Repository name: pulumi-xyz-native (replace "xyz" with the name of your provider)
+   * Repository name: pulumi-intersight-native (replace "intersight" with the name of your provider)
-   * Description: Pulumi provider for xyz
+   * Description: Pulumi provider for intersight
    * Repository type: Public
 1. Clone the generated repository.

 From the templated repository:

-1. Search-replace `xyz` with the name of your desired provider.
+1. Search-replace `intersight` with the name of your desired provider.

 #### Build the provider and install the plugin